 Tesla Model 3

 Who would have thought that a Tesla would be an option for those looking for a car suitable for our closest canine companions?
-Tesla offers what it calls ‘Dog Mode’.
+If you lease a Model 3 you can enjoy Tesla's ‘Dog Mode’.
 No, it’s not a setting where your 4-legged friend takes to the wheel while you sit back and relax (unfortunately), but instead when set this mode keeps the in-car cabin temperature stable when it’s locked and switched off.
 This means if you need to quickly leave the dog(s) in the car for a few minutes while you pop to get a pint of milk, your pet won’t overheat in the vehicle.
-In reality, this feature is just a cool marketing ploy to save your battery so you don’t waste range from heating or cooling the car when it’s stationary.
-But what other manufacturer offers Dog Mode?!
+It even puts a message up on the screen, informing anyone concerned about the dog who is near the car that the pet within is perfectly safe and comfortable.
+Seriously, what other manufacturer offers Dog Mode?!

 If you’re looking for something cost-effective for you and your furry best friend, take a look at Dacia Duster leasing.
 This small crossover-SUV is brilliant if you’re looking for something with space and has a well-shaped boot that has enough room for larger dogs.
 It’s easy to clean, too.
 If outdoor adventures are one of your favourite pastimes with your canine chum, the Duster has high ground clearance so you can go off-road for you and your pal to enjoy some of the more remote walking expeditions.